edouardp/vim-q-connect/README.md

 **Explain Code**:

 ```
-You: "What does this function do?"
+You (to Q): "What does this function do?"
-Q: [Reads your current cursor position and explains the code]
+Q: [Reads your current cursor position im Vim and explains the code]
 ```

 **Fix Quickfix Issues**:

 ```
-You: "Check this codebase for issues"
+You (to Q): "Check this codebase for issues"
 Q: [Populates quickfix list with findings]
-You: [Navigate to first issue with :cnext]
+You (in Vim): [Navigate to a quickfix issue with :cnext]
-You: "Fix this issue"
+You (to Q): "Fix this issue"
 Q: [Reads the current quickfix entry and applies the fix]
 ```